Casmir293/Library-Management-System/README.md

 # Library Management API

 This is a RESTful API for a Library Management System built with Laravel.
 The API allows users to manage books, authors, and borrowing/returning records.
 It supports different roles such as Admin, Librarian, and Member, each with specific permissions.
+The documentation can be accessed live at [Library-Management Docs](https://documenter.getpostman.com/view/30346515/2sAXqy2K5W).

 ## Features